 Majority Of National Park Service Board Resigns, Citing Administration Indifference

-Three-quarters of the seats on the U.S. National Park Service advisory board are vacant following a mass resignation Monday night, citing Interior Secretary Ryan Zinke's unwillingness to meet with them.
+Nearly all of the seats on the U.S. National Park Service advisory board are vacant following a mass resignation Monday night, with ex-members citing Interior Secretary Ryan Zinke's unwillingness to meet with them.

+Former Alaska Gov. Tony Knowles said that he and eight other members of the panel handed in their resignations.
+In a separate letter Wednesday, another board member, Carolyn Hessler Radelet, also quit.

+The advisory board, which normally has up to 12 members and describes itself as comprising "citizen advisors chartered by Congress to help the National Park Service," has been an institution since 1935.
+Members of the current bipartisan iteration were appointed by President Obama and represented the geographical breadth of the U.S. and a range of research disciplines, from social science to natural resource conservation.

-Nine of the panel's 12 members, led by former Alaska Gov. Tony Knowles, handed in their resignations.
-The bipartisan panel was appointed by President Barack Obama and the terms of all members who quit were set to expire in May.
+The terms of most of the members who quit were set to expire in May.
+Radelet's term would not have expired until 2021.

-Knowles, in a letter of resignation to Zinke from himself and the eight other members, said the board had "worked closely and productively through 2016 with dedicated National Park Service employees, an inspiring Director and a fully supportive Department."
+Knowles, in a letter of resignation to Zinke, said the board had "worked closely and productively through 2016 with dedicated National Park Service employees, an inspiring Director and a fully supportive Department."

 Since then, as explained in the letter, the board had repeatedly tried and failed to secure a meeting with the new interior secretary.